butterfly1of4/GA-responsive-webiste/README.md

 # GA-responsive-webiste

 General Assembly Logo
-Build a Responsive Website!
+Build a Responsive and awesome website
 For your first project, you're going to build a responsive website using HTML and CSS.
 You'll pick one of a few provided designs and build an honest replica of it.

 Instructions